cbitstech/PG2CSV/readme.md

 subjects_info = '<SUBJECT INFO FILE>'
 ```

-* Point to the probe information file:
+* Point to the probe information file.

 ```python
 probe_info = '<PROBE INFO FILE>'
 ```
-An example is given in *probes_info.csv*.

 * Set the output directory where the data is written: